davidsneighbour/kollitsch.dev/content/blog/2021/giscus-module-for-gohugo/index.md

 You can see Giscus in action at the end of this post or any other post on this website.
 Feel free to test, but please try to add a useful comment :wink:

-I created a [GoHugo](https://gohugo.io) module in my [components collection](https://github.com/dnb-org/components/) that you can use easily to add Giscus to your website.
+I created a [GoHugo](https://gohugo.io) module in [davidsneighbour/hugo-giscus](https://github.com/davidsneighbour/hugo-giscus/) that you can use easily to add Giscus to your website.
 The plan is to add the script as unobstrusive as possible to your website and add belated loading and easy design options to it.
 Just follow these steps to add it to your GoHugo website:

 1. Go to [giscus.app/](https://giscus.app/) and fill out the form in the "Configuration" section.
 Copy the resulting code and paste into your scratch pad.